El Sayyid Nosair: Conspiracy to help Nosair escape from prison

 Nosair was originally to serve his sentence at the Attica State Prison in New York.
-It was reported that prior to his arrest, Omar Abdel-Rahman (the "Blind Sheikh") and his followers had conducted detailed surveillance of the facility, and they had also discussed plans to rescue Nosair from prison by launching a truck bomb attack combined with an armed assault.
+It was reported that prior to his arrest, Omar Abdel-Rahman (the "Blind Sheikh") and his followers had conducted detailed surveillance of the facility, and they had also discussed plans to help Nosair escape from prison by launching a truck bomb attack combined with an armed assault.

 Terrorist conspiracy conviction

-Nosair was still imprisoned in a state prison when he was convicted as part of the federal trial of the "Blind Sheik" Omar Abdel-Rahman.
-Both received life sentences without the possibility of parole for their involvement in a terrorist conspiracy, in Nosair's case life plus 15 years' imprisonment.
-It was ruled that Nosair's murder of Kahane was part of the "seditious conspiracy".
+Nosair was still imprisoned in a state prison when he was convicted as part of the federal trial of Abdel-Rahman.
+Both received life sentences without the possibility of parole for their involvement in a terrorist conspiracy, with Nosair receiving an additional 15 years on top of the life sentence.
+It was ruled that Kahane's death was part of the "seditious conspiracy".
 Nosair was convicted of nine counts, including conspiracy to use explosives against New York landmarks, seditious conspiracy, plotting to assassinate U.S. politicians, murder of Kahane in aid of racketeering, attempted murder in aid of racketeering, attempted murder of a postal police officer, use of a firearm in the commission of a murder, use of a firearm in an attempted murder, and possession of a firearm; he received life plus 15 years of imprisonment.
 Nosair's relatives obtained funds from Osama bin Laden to pay for Nosair's defense.